-An average of 18.42 Million Gallons per day of wastewater causes the generation of approximately 10 million gallons of biosolids a year.
+An average of 16.6 MG per day of wastewater causes the generation of approximately 14 million gallons of biosolids a year.
 This biosolid material is applied to agricultural land to be used as a fertilizer supplement.

-Currently the Land Application Program utilizes approximately 4,000 approved acres of agricultural land.
-These acres are farmed by 14 different farmers.
-The biosolid material is transported by tanker truck to the field.
-It is transferred to a floater type application unit, and finally either injected into the soil or applied to the surface.
+Currently the Land Application Program utilizes approximately 4,300 approved acres of agricultural land.
+These acres are farmed by 12 different farmers.
+The biosolid material is transported by tanker truck to the field and either injected into the soil or applied to the surface.
 Application timing and method are in coordination with the farmer.

 Saving Fertilizer Costs

 A spirit of cooperation prevails between municipal government and agricultural producers to the mutual benefit received by both parties.
-If you are interested in additional information, you may contact the Wastewater Treatment Plant.
+Please contact Lafayette Renew if you are interested in additional information.